-The man at the helm of this third generation family run business would like to share the history of A. R. Menzies & Sons Ltd. The founder’s grandson and namesake, Allan Menzies, followed in his father’s and grandfather’s footsteps and recaps the last nine decades.
+The man at the helm of this third generation family run business would like to share the history of A. R. Menzies & Sons Ltd. The founder’s grandson and namesake, Allan Menzies, followed in his father’s and grandfather’s footsteps and recaps the last ten decades.
 This is a story of hands-on experience and knowledge passed down through three generations.

 A .R.
 Menzies & Sons Ltd. was founded in 1920 by Allan R. Menzies after suffering a lumbering accident in which his leg was amputated.
 This time was just prior to the First World War and in the days before antibiotics.
 The wound became infected and gangrene set in.
 He was sent to Boston by rail, was amputated at the hip and subsequently fit with an artificial leg.
 This provided the catalyst for him to learn the art of prosthetics and orthotics and start his private practice in Fredericton.